brevetech/breve_drf_template/README.md

 This module works with a pair of JWT tokens, a `access` one, that is needed as `Authorization` in header of any request, and a `refresh` one that is used to get a new `access` token.
 Access token lives for 5 minutes by default, and refresh token lives for 24 hours by default; this configuration can be set up as required, see [official documentation](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/settings.html).

 The `auth_create` endpoint, for getting an access and refresh token pair with a django user, and the `auth_create_refresh`, that gets a new access token providing a refresh token, are both already exposed and configured by default.

+## CORS Policy

+This template uses `django-cors-headers` middleware for cors handling.
+The configuration is set up in `CORS_ORIGIN_ALLOW_ALL` key at `settings.base`, set `False` as default.
+Change it to `True` for development purposes when using SPA frontends and third party consumers.